Evaluating Distributed Execution of Workloads: Experiments

 \subsection{Integrated: AIMES and Swift}

 We used the insight gained from the comparison of alternative execution strategies to perform experiments with the integrated Swift and AIMES middleware.

-Fig.~\ref{fig:workflow} shows a workflow used to execute a Simulation Analysis Loop pattern.
-The workflow is used to model a solvated alanine dipeptide molecule containing 2881 atoms.
-Each simulation is executed using the Amber MD Engine for 0.6 ps followed by the CoCo analysis of all simulations~\cite{balasubramanian2016ensemble}.
-The workflow comprises 4 stages, 2 for the simulations and 2 for the analysis.
-Stage 1 has N 1-core simulation tasks, each taking the green, azure, and red input files of the workflow and returning 1 output file.
-Stage 2 is comprised of N 1-core simulation tasks, each taking one output files of Stage 1 and the red and blue input files of the workflow, and returning 1 output file.
-Stage 3 consists of 1 MPI analysis task with N cores taking all output files of Stage 2 and the red input file of the workflow, and returns N output files.
-Stage 4 executes 1 analysis task with 1 core taking all output files of Stage 3 and the orange input file of the workflow, and returns a single output file.
+Fig.~\ref{fig:workflow} shows a workflow developed within the ExTASY~\cite{balasubramanian2016extasy} project and used to execute a Simulation Analysis Loop pattern.
+The workflow is used to model a solvated alanine dipeptide molecule containing 2,881 atoms.
+Each simulation executes the Amber MD Engine for 0.6 ps followed by analysis of all simulations~\cite{balasubramanian2016ensemble}.
+The workflow comprises four stages, two for the simulations and two for the analyses.
+Stage 1 has \(N\) 1-core simulation tasks, each taking the three input files of the workflow and returning one output file.
+Stage 2 is comprised of \(N\) 1-core simulation tasks, each taking one output files of Stage 1 and two input files of the workflow, and returning one output file.
+Stage 3 consists of one MPI analysis task with N cores, taking all Stage 2 output files and one input file of the workflow, and returns N output files.
+Stage 4 executes one analysis task with one core, taking all output files of Stage 3 and one input file of the workflow, and returns a single output file.

 We used Synapse~\cite{merzky2016synapse} to generate emulated tasks that have the performance of ExTASY tasks.
-We then executed the ExTASY workflow with 256 to 2048 simulations, using Experiment 4's execution strategy.
-We used up to 5 resources: 4 from XSEDE and Blue Waters.
-We measured average $TTC$ at each scale and utilized the analytical tools we developed for both AIMES and Swift to measure the $TTC$ time components.
+We then executed the ExTASY workflow with 256 to 2,048 simulations, using Experiment 4's execution strategy.
+We used up to five resources: four from XSEDE and Blue Waters.
+We measured average \(TTC\) at each scale and utilized the analytical tools we developed for both AIMES and Swift to measure the \(TTC\) time components.

-Fig.~\ref{fig:workflow_results} shows a progressive increase of both $TTC$ and $T_w$ averages.
-Our analysis shows that $TTC$ increases mainly due to the time taken to stage input and output files between the user's workstation and the resource of the pilot on which each task is executed.
-While input and output files are on average few hundreds KB, their number increases with the scale of the workflow.
-The progressive increase of $T_w$ is due to a corresponding increase in the pilots' average queue time.
+Fig.~\ref{fig:workflow_results} shows a progressive increase of both \(TTC\) and \(T_w\) averages.
+Our analysis shows that \(TTC\) increases mainly due to the time taken to stage input and output files between the user's workstation and the resource of the pilot on which each task is executed.
+While input and output files are on average few hundred KB, their number increases with the scale of the workflow.
+The progressive increase of \(T_w\) is due to a corresponding increase in the pilots' average queue time.
 This likely depends on the size of the requested pilots: the larger the number of tasks of the workflow, the larger the size of each pilot on each resource (Table~\ref{table:exp_swift}, execution strategy of Experiment 4).